What type of content do you primarily create?

 - Expensive.

-Adjust your video speed in seconds with Descript
+Adjust iPhone video speed with Descript

 As an all-in-one video editor, Descript is packed with dozens of features for producing studio-quality slow motion videos.